hsp-iit/GRASPA-test/src/reaching-test/README.md

 Information on installation is available on the main [README.md](https://github.com/robotology-playground/GRASPA-test#how-to-compile-the-code).

 ## Before running the code
-To collect coherent data, this code requires the [`aruco-pose-estimation`](https://github.com/robotology-playground/GRASPA-test/tree/master/src/aruco-pose-estimation) module to be running for estimating the ArUco board pose, and consequently, the pose of the reference frame of the layout.
+To collect coherent data, this code requires the [`aruco-pose-estimation`](https://github.com/robotology-playground/GRASPA-test/tree/master/src/aruco-pose-estimation) module to be running for **estimating the ArUco board pose**, and consequently, the pose of the reference frame of the layout.
 This is required to properly save the poses actually reached by the robot in the layout reference frame.